-The options available under Alternative E would potentially meet the purpose and need for the project; however, improving the RSA for Runway 08/26 would be operationally inefficient and for Runway 17/35 would have significantly higher construction costs and more potential considered.
+The options available under Alternative E would potentially meet the purpose and need for the project; however, improving the RSA for Runway 08/26 would be operationally inefficient and for Runway 17/35 would have significantly higher construction costs and more potential environmental impacts than the Proposed Project.
+Therefore, Alternative E was eliminated from further consideration.

-2 Federal Aviation Administration, Order 5200.8, Runway Safety Area Program, Appendix 2, Section 4(f), October 1, 1999.
+2 Federal Aviation Administration, Order 5200.8, Runway Safety Area Program, Appendix 2, Section 4(f), October 1, 1999